JERRY-CASTEL/Netflix-GPT/README.md

 - Config React app
 - Config Tailwind CSS
+- Routing of App
 - Header
 - Login Form
 - Sign up Form
+- useRef Hook
+- Firebase setup
+- Deploying app to production
+- Implement Sign in user api
+- created redux store with userslice
+- Bugfix : sign up user name displayname and profile picture update
+- Bugfix : if user is not logged in it will not allow to switch address
+- Add hardcoded values into constans files

 - Feature
   - Login/Signup